François Hotman

-François Hotman (23 August 1524 – 12 February 1590) was a French Protestant lawyer and writer, associated with the legal humanists and with the monarchomaques, who struggled against absolute monarchy.
+François Hotman (23 August 1524 – 12 February 1590) was a French lawyer and writer, associated with the legal humanists and with the monarchomaques, who struggled against absolute monarchy.
 His first name is often written 'Francis' in English.
 His surname is Latinized by himself as Hotomanus, by others as Hotomannus and Hottomannus.
 He has been called "one of the first modern revolutionaries".

 Biography

 He was born in Paris, the eldest son of Pierre Hotman (1485–1554), Seigneur de Villers-St-Paul, jure uxoris and Paule de Marle, heiress of the Seigneurie de Vaugien and Villers-St-Paul.
 His grandfather Lambert Hotman, a Silesian burgher, emigrating from Emmerich, (in the Duchy of Cleves), had left his native country to go to France with Engelbert, Count of Nevers.
 His father Pierre was a lawyer, practising at the Paris Bar.
 Around the time of Francois' birth, Pierre was appointed to an official position in the Department of Woods and Forests (known as the 'Marble Table').
 By this time, the Hotman family, that is, Pierre, his brothers and uncles, were one of the most important legal families in France.

 Pierre, a zealous Catholic and a counsellor of the parlement of Paris, intended his son for the law, and sent him at the age of fifteen to the University of Orléans.
 He obtained his doctorate in three years, and returned to Paris.
 The work of a practising lawyer was not to his taste; he turned to jurisprudence and literature, and in 1546 was appointed lecturer in Roman Law at the University of Paris.
-The fortitude of Anne Dubourg under torture gained his adhesion to the cause of reform.
+The fortitude of Anne Dubourg under torture made him a Huguenot Protestant.

 Giving up a career on which he had entered with high repute, he went in 1547 to Lyon.
 In the summer of 1548, at Bourges, he married Claude Aubelin (daughter of Guillaume Aubelin, Sieur de La Rivière and Françoise de Brachet).
 She and her father, like himself, were refugees.
-In October 1548 he moved to Geneva to be John Calvin's secretary.
+In October 1548, he moved to Geneva to be John Calvin's secretary.
 He went to Lausanne, and was elected to that university in February 1550.
 There, on the recommendation of Calvin, he was appointed professor of belles lettres and history.
 He was made a citizen of Geneva in 1553, his eldest child Jean was born there in 1552.
 On the invitation of the magistracy, he lectured at Strasbourg on law in October 1555, and became professor in June 1556, superseding François Baudouin, who had been his colleague in Paris.
 He was a member, from Strasbourg, to the Colloquy of Worms on 11 September 1557.